I am not here for I am gone*.

 Oh, we’ve had such sun this May, everything so very green, with blooms bursting out all at once everywhere.

 The sound of the rain is perfect now.
 Repetitive, like this plangent plaint I keep playing for you.
 How I miss my daughters.
-How I am so happy for them, so happy with them — even if that means without them.
+How I am so happy for them, so happy with them — even when that means without them.

 The rain is the same as it’s always been, there in the background all the years of their growing up.
 The price we pay for the intensity of green we live in.